 FPCI Public Discussion on Indo-Pacific as a Concept for Regional Architecture

-This time, Indo-Pacific should be taken seriously as it has been revisited once again in 21st outlook rather than 20th century.
-We need to have geopolitical underpinning and someone really had to be put their thinking cap on and suggest something.
-Otherwise it will be a hollow debate procedural in nature, ceremonial probably as well.
+“This time, Indo-Pacific should be taken seriously as it has been revisited once again in 21st outlook rather than 20th century,” he stated.
+In summary, Dr. Marty sees the need to have geopolitical underpinning and give substance to the notion of Indo-Pacific or otherwise it will be a hollow debate procedural in nature and probably ceremonial in the outcome as well.